 - Mouth, teeth and facial defects

-Because FASD is a spectrum disorder, not all children will have the same symptoms, and even if they do, it may still affect their quality of life differently.
+Not all children will have the same symptoms and, even if they do, it may still affect their quality of life differently.
 Among the most difficult FASD defects to spot are neurological problems, which could hinder a child’s learning, development, behaviour and relationships in later life.

 If FASD isn’t detected at birth, the condition gets more difficult to spot and diagnose correctly as a child gets older.
-An accurate and timely diagnosis can vastly improve a child’s chances of living a normal life, so it’s important that foster carers know some of the signs to look for – which include:
+An accurate and timely diagnosis can vastly improve a child’s chances of living a normal life, so it’s important that foster carers know some of the signs to look for.

 - A slow rate of growth – FASD causes growth defects which can affect a child all the way to early adulthood.
 If you’re concerned your child isn’t growing at the normal rate (assuming they’ve been in your care for a few years), it could be worth getting them checked over by your GP.